 Read More: How to Use Autofill Formula in Excel

 Custom List provides the opportunity to save a list of data in Excel, later you may use the list rather than re-typing.
 Undoubtedly, you’ll be surprised when you know that auto-filling the dates, and name of the month are types of in-built custom lists.
 So, it is clear that the Custom List saves us time.
 We can generate the Custom List to fill data in two individual ways.

 If you need to produce a Custom List from new entries, follow the steps below.

 ⏩ Go to Excel Options by clicking File > Options.

 ⏩ Move to the Advanced option > click on the Edit Custom Lists.

-⏩ Then you’ll see the Custom Lists dialog box, and type the new entries at the blank space under the List entries.
+⏩ Then you’ll see the Custom Lists dialog box, and type the new entries in the blank space under the List entries.

-⏩ After completing the listing, click on Add option, and finally press OK.
+⏩ After completing the listing, click on the Add option, and finally press OK.

 ⏩ Now, your newly created Custom List is ready to autofill.
 Just type the first entry and use the Fill Handle Tool.